 • Follow the recipe: Baking is tricky and so is protein baking.
 Do not sub liquid sweetener with dry sugar, swap flours or use plant-based protein powder.

-• If protein muffin tops start to turn brown: Ovens vary, if the tops start to turn brown before the protein muffins are ready, cover with tinfoil.
+• If muffin tops start to brown: Ovens vary, if the tops start to turn brown before muffins are ready, cover with tinfoil.

 These high protein muffins are great for meal prep not only for breakfast, but for a healthy post workout or after school snack.

-• Muffins with berries: Add in your berry of choice, fresh or frozen, to the batter before baking.
+• Muffins with berries: Add in frozen or fresh berries to the batter before baking.
 Raspberries, blackberries, or blueberries are our favorite.

-• Add other nut butters: Peanut butter, cashew butter, sunflower seed butter all have a slightly different taste.
+• Use other nut butters: Peanut butter, cashew butter, sunflower seed butter all have a slightly different taste.
 Have fun and try each one of your favorites.

 • Chocolate protein muffins: Everyone loves chocolate!
 Use chocolate protein powder instead of vanilla protein powder.

-Store: Once cooled, store protein muffins at room temperature in an airtight container for 1 day.
-After that, refrigerate for up to 4 additional days.
+Store: Once cooled, store muffins at room temperature in an airtight container for 1 day.
+After that, keep in the fridge for up to 4 additional days.
 These muffins are moist and can spoil fast.

 Freeze: Make sure they are completely cooled before placing them in a large freezer bag.
 Remove as much air as possible and freeze for up to 3 months.